 Todd Goodman’s available recordings are numerous.
-In 2019, his work Wanderlust was the title track on Eastern Standard’s debut CD, and his piece Sonata for Solo Bass Trombone was released with bass trombonist Matt Hoormann on Push Records.
+His Tuba Concerto was recorded on the award-winning 2022 album Storyteller by Justin Benavidez and the Florida State Symphonic Wind Ensemble.
+In 2019, his trio Wanderlust was the title track on Eastern Standard’s debut CD, and his piece Sonata for Solo Bass Trombone was released with bass trombonist Matt Hoormann on Push Records.
 His Trombone Concerto was included on the 2017 release United on the Hello Stage label, performed by trombonist Peter Steiner and pianist Hsiao Ling Lin.
-Also in 2017, Ars Laurete released the University of Delaware Wind Ensemble recording of Goodman’s Trombone Concerto No. 2 with soloist Bruce Tychinski.
-In 2014 Potenza Music Company included the University of South Florida Orchestra recording of his Concerto for Bass Clarinet and Orchestra with soloist Calvin Falwell and conductor William Weidrich on their release Fine Tune.
-Also on the Potenza Music Company is Goodman’s Tuba Concerto, recorded by Grammy-nominated tubist Aaron Tindall and pianist Margaret McDonald.
-His wind ensemble piece River of Sorrows was recorded by the Duquesnse University Wind Symphony and conducted by Robert Cameron and released in 2006 by Duquesne University Press on their release Winds of Summer.
-The world premiere of his Symphony No. 1 “Fields of Crimson,” recorded by the Altoona Symphony Orchestra conducted by Nicholas Palmer, was released through Wrong Note Media, Inc. in July 2003, marking the 140th anniversary of the subject of this work, the battle of Gettysburg.
-New releases scheduled for 2022 are the world-premiere recordings of the piano reduction to his Trombone Concerto No. 2 by the Portugal Symphony’s principal trombonist Hugo Assunção, Dear Tomorrow for euphonium and piano by Klemens Vetter, Departure for trombone, tuba, and piano quartet by members of the Portugal Symphony, and a feature disc of the piano reductions of his three woodwind concerti—alto saxophone, piccolo, and bass clarinet.
+Also in 2017, Arts Laureate released the University of Delaware Wind Ensemble recording of Goodman’s Trombone Concerto No. 2 with soloist Bruce Tychinski.
+In 2014, Potenza Music Company included the University of South Florida Orchestra recording of his Concerto for Bass Clarinet and Orchestra with soloist Calvin Falwell and conductor William Weidrich on their release Fine Tune.
+Also on the Potenza Music Company is Goodman’s Tuba Concerto, recorded by Grammy™-nominated tubist Aaron Tindall and pianist Margaret McDonald on the album This is my House.
+His wind ensemble piece River of Sorrows was recorded by the Duquesne University Wind Symphony and conducted by Robert Cameron and released in 2006 by Duquesne University Press on their release Winds of Summer.
+The world premiere of his Symphony No. 1 “Fields of Crimson,” recorded by the Altoona Symphony Orchestra conducted by Nicholas Palmer, was released through Wrong Note Media, Inc. in July 2003, marking the 140th anniversary of the subject of this work, the Battle of Gettysburg.
+New releases scheduled for 2023 are the world-premiere recordings of the piano reduction to his Trombone Concerto No. 2 by the Portugal Symphony’s principal trombonist Hugo Assunção; Dear Tomorrow for euphonium and piano by Klemens Vetter; Departure for trombone, tuba, and piano quartet by members of the Portugal Symphony; and a feature disc of the piano reductions of his three woodwind concerti—alto saxophone, piccolo, and bass clarinet.